Zubayr Amiri: International career

 Amiri was first included in the Afghanistan national team when he was called up to his country's 2011 AFC Challenge Cup squad.
 He was an unused substitute in the defeat to Nepal on 7 April and the 1–0 win over Sri Lanka two days later, but made his debut for Afghanistan on 11 April after coming on as a 62nd-minute substitute in the 2–0 loss to Korea DPR in the final group game.
 Amiri had to wait two months for his second international cap, playing in the first half of the 2–0 loss to Palestine on 29 June 2011 in a 2014 FIFA World Cup qualifier.

 Personal life

 Zubayr Amiri has two cousins who are also footballers, Germany international Nadiem Amiri and Nauwid Amiri.
+His uncle Nazir Amiri has stated that the family identifies as Afghan and rejects ethnic categorization.

 Career statistics

 Scores and results list Afghanistan's goal tally first, score column indicates score after each Amiri goal.